 Josh grew up on a poultry farm and Maryland’s first certified organic farm, in Wicomico County, and previously served as the Legislative Assistant to the Chair of the Education, Health, and Environmental Affairs Committee in the Maryland State Senate.

-He holds two Bachelor’s degrees from Salisbury University, in Business Marketing and Political Science, and has a Master’s degree in Public Policy from the University of Maryland Baltimore County.
+He holds two Bachelor’s degrees from Salisbury University and has a Master’s degree in Public Policy from the University of Maryland Baltimore County.

 Jared Parks, Land Programs Manager

-Jared Parks is LSLT’s Land Programs Manager and came to LSLT after serving 11 years at Eastern Shore Land Conservancy’s Land Protection Specialist — and later as the Conservation Easement Program Manager.
+Jared Parks is LSLT’s Land Programs Manager and came to LSLT after serving 11 years as Eastern Shore Land Conservancy’s Land Protection Specialist — and later as the Conservation Easement Program Manager.

 He has a B.A. in Anthropology from Lawrence University in Wisconsin and a Master’s of Environmental Studies from the Evergreen State College in Olympia, Washington.
-Originally from Chestertown, MD, Jared currently lives in Church Hill with his partner Tara their cat, Seide, and Australian cattle dog, Cooper.
-They are now residents of Wicomico County.
+Originally from Chestertown, MD, Jared and his partner Tara now live in Wicomico County with their cat, Seide, and Australian cattle dog, Cooper.

 Jared can be reached at firstname.lastname@example.org or 443-234-5587.

 marianne pettis, stewardship coordinator

 Marianne Pettis joined LSLT in June of 2016 as the Stewardship Coordinator.
 Marianne previously worked as Director of the James and Anne Robinson Foundation and Assistant Director of the Howard County Conservancy in Howard County, MD.
 She brings more than 25 years of experience in resource management, land conservation, environmental education and non-profit management experience.